fnogatz/RKI-Data-Diff-lfs/README.md

 - `create-sql-query.sh`, which creates the SQL query to dump data in the same form as a cleaned CSV.
 - `patch.sh`, which takes two CSV files and generates SQL commands to get from the current state stored in the SQL table to the new state provided by the RKI dump.

+In addition, `replay.sh` allows to automate this process for a given time span.

 Each Bash script comes with its own command line arguments, so simply call them with `--help` to get a full list of options.

 ## Usage